 - Direct loans are awarded as part of a student’s financial aid package.
 Once the loan is awarded the student will need to accept the Direct loan award(s) online via eCommon.

 - All borrowers are required to participate in Exit Loan Counseling if they stop attending or drop below half-time standing.
-Exit Counseling can be completed online via www.studentloans.gov.
+Exit Counseling can be done via www.studentloans.gov.

-All students wishing to borrow a Direct Loan must accept the Direct loan award(s) online via eCommon.
-Emerson College will notify the Direct Lending Service that you are attending Emerson College and certify your eligibility for a Direct Loan.
+All students wishing to borrow a Direct Loan must complete their financial aid file.
+Once the Direct Loan has been awarded, students must accept the Direct loan award(s) online via eCommon.
+Emerson College will notify the Direct Lending Servicer you are attending Emerson College and certify your eligibility for a Direct Loan.
 A fall semester applicant’s lender will be notified in late June.
 A spring semester applicant’s lender will be notified starting in December.

-If you have not previously borrowed a Direct Loan at Emerson College:
+If you have not previously borrowed a Direct Direct Loan at Emerson College:

 - You must complete the federally required Entrance Interview.
 The Interview can be found on the Direct Loan Website.
 If you have borrowed a Direct Loan at Emerson College in the past, you do not need to complete another Entrance Interview.

-Loans are disbursed in two equal installments split evenly between each semester, each portion disburses after the Add/Drop period each semester.
+Loans are disbursed in two equal installments split evenly between Fall and Spring semesters.
+Each disbursement occurs after the add/drop period each semester.

-For Unsubsidized Loans, interest accrues each month after the funds are disbursed to the school.
-Unsubsidized loans have a 6 month grace period after the student drops below half-time status, leaves, or graduates; however, interest does accrue each month while the student is in school.
+Unsubsidized Direct loans start accruing interest once the loan disburses.
+Unsubsidized loans have a 6 month grace period after the student drops below half-time status, leaves, or graduates.
+Once the grace period has ended repayment begins.

 There are several repayment options available.
 Students will receive Exit Loan Counseling when they leave school.
-To review your repayment information now, visit the Federal Student Aid website.
-It also offers helpful interest and repayment calculators to help you better understand your repayment options.
+To review repayment information now, review the Federal Student Aid website.
+They also offer helpful interest and repayment calculators to help you better understand your repayment options.

 You can also read our Loan Repayment fact sheet for more information about loan repayment assistance.

-Emerson College’s two year cohort default rate on Direct Loans is 1.4% which is substantially lower than the national average of 9.1%.
+Emerson College’s two year cohort default rate on Direct Loans is 1.4% which is substantially below the national average of 9.1%.